Azure/ato-toolkit/automation/zero-trust-architecture/README.md

     * This is required to retrieve JumpBox VM password from the Key Vault secrets.
 [More info](https://docs.microsoft.com/en-us/azure/key-vault/secrets/about-secrets)
 2. From Azure portal, search for virtual machine name "\*-sharedsvcs-jb-\*-vm" and add a public ip address.
 [More info](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-network-interface-addresses#add-ip-addresses)
 3. From Azure portal, search for virtual machine name "\*-sharedsvcs-jb-\*-vm" and connect to it by requesting access via just-in-time.
 [More info](https://docs.microsoft.com/en-us/azure/security-center/security-center-just-in-time#request-jit-access-via-security-center)

+## Feedback

+For more information, questions, or feedback please [contact us](https://aka.ms/zerotrust-blueprint-feedback).